krojzl/sap-hana/README.md

 There are different ways how to implement High Availability (HA) and Disaster Recovery (DR) and there are many optional SAP HANA extensions (like Extension Nodes, Dynamic Tiering, XSA, etc.) that can be deployed.

-There are various considerations that must be taken into account when designing infrastructure - for example ability to seamlesly move tenant (tenant portability) or whole instance (instance portability) without breaking external connectivity to the component.
+There are various considerations that must be taken into account when designing infrastructure - for example ability to seamlessly move tenant (tenant portability) or whole instance (instance portability) without breaking external connectivity to the component.

 Additional challenge is how to configure hostname resolution for individual virtual IPs to enable support for certificates and ensure their validity in relation to tenant or instance portability.